Ecommerce website traffic is a requirement, no matter what you want to sell online.

 Behavior-triggered emails: Include links to products and offers based on audience behavior.
 Emails like cart abandonment and product suggestion emails are behavior-triggered ones.

 Promotional emails: Send emails informing your customers of discounts, limited offers, special deals, new products, etc.

 After you’ve sent the emails, you should monitor your analytics.
-Analyze the open rates, click-through rates (CTRs), and the list growth rates.
+Analyze the open rates, click-through rates (CTRs), and list growth rates.
 Then, use the insights to optimize your content, suggest related products, and drive more eCommerce website traffic.

 4. Take Advantage of Local SEO

 If your eCommerce store caters to a very specific region, it’s essential to optimize for local SEO as well.
 This can help you reach all those who live in that region.